Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-RkF6Qjjwf5A.md

 ### Transcript

-> um any insane people in chat building bamboo forest i i bet there are because we get we get some bamboo forest folks in uh community highlights there's one that i didn't pick for today but i was you know i was about to and they they built in the bamboo forest yeah dark angel 69 built a really cool uh duck oh them again yeah
+> any insane people in chat building bamboo forest i i bet there are because we get we get some bamboo forest folks in, community highlights there's one that i didn't pick for today but i was you know i was about to and they they built in the bamboo forest yeah dark angel 69 built a really cool, duck oh them again yeah
 >
 > [Music]